Oil Spill Segmentation using Deep Encoder-Decoder models: Abstract

 \section{Abstract}

-Crude oil is an integral component of the modern world economy.
-With the growing demand for crude oil due to its widespread applications, accidental oil spills are unavoidable.
-Even though oil spills are in and themselves difficult to clean up, the first and foremost challenge is to detect spills.
-In this research, the authors test the feasibility of deep encoder-decoder models that can be trained effectively to detect oil spills.
-The work compares the results from several segmentation models on high dimensional satellite Synthetic Aperture Radar (SAR) image data.
-Multiple combinations of models are used in running the experiments.
-The best-performing model is the one with the ResNet-50 encoder and DeepLabV3+ decoder \footnote{The code is available on Github: \url{https://github.com/AbhishekRS4/HTSM_Oil_Spill_Segmentation}}.
-It achieves a mean Intersection over Union (IoU) of $64.868\%$ and a class IoU of $61.549\%$ for the "oil spill" class when compared with the current benchmark model, which achieved a mean IoU of $65.05\%$ and a class IoU of $53.38\%$ for the "oil spill" class.
+{Crude oil is an integral component of the world economy and transportation sectors.
+With the growing demand for crude oil due to its widespread applications, accidental oil spills are unfortunate yet unavoidable.
+Even though oil spills are difficult to clean up, the first and foremost challenge is to detect them.
+In this research, the authors test the feasibility of deep encoder-decoder models that can be trained effectively to detect oil spills remotely.
+The work examines and compares the results from several segmentation models on high dimensional satellite Synthetic Aperture Radar (SAR) image data to pave the way for further in-depth research.
+Multiple combinations of models are used to run the experiments.
+The best-performing model is the one with the ResNet-50 encoder and DeepLabV3+ decoder.
+It achieves a mean Intersection over Union (IoU) of $64.868\%$ and an improved class IoU of $61.549\%$ for the ``oil spill" class when compared with the previous benchmark model, which achieved a mean IoU of $65.05\%$ and a class IoU of $53.38\%$ for the ``oil spill" class.}